pagkly/Zed/Investopedia4/What Is the Knowledge Economy.md

 ## Knowledge Economy and Human Capital

-The knowledge economy addresses how education and knowledge—that is, "human capital," can serve as a productive asset or business product to be sold and exported to yield profits for individuals, businesses, and the economy.
+The knowledge economy addresses how education and knowledge—that is, "human capital," can serve as a productive asset or business product to be sold and exported to [[Yield|yield]] profits for individuals, businesses, and the economy.
 This component of the economy relies greatly on intellectual capabilities instead of natural resources or physical contributions.
 In the knowledge economy, products, and services that are based on intellectual expertise advance technical and scientific fields, encouraging innovation in the economy as a whole.

 The World Bank defines knowledge economies according to four pillars: